SciFracX/FractionalCalculus.jl/docs/src/index.md

 - Fractional differential equations

+## Contributing

+## Please note

+**FractionalCalculus.jl** is built upon the hard work of numerous scientific researchers, I sincerely appreciate what they have done to help the development of science and technology.

 !!! info "WIP"
 		FractionalCalculus.jl is under heavy construction, some API or docs might change a lot.